Summary

 Victoria-crowned pigeon | Goura victoria

-- It is considered the largest surviving species of pigeon on Earth.
+• It is considered the largest surviving pigeon species on Earth.

 Invertebrates (Only At Burnsville)